Trekking Tims permits for trek in Nepal !

-To maintain a record system that includes personal details of trekkers, trekking area, trekking routes, handling agencies, duration, etc. The data generates from the system will be useful to all stakeholders: tourism organizations, Government agencies, diplomatic missions, tour operators, research institute, etc.
+To maintain a record system that includes personal details of trekkers, trekking area, trekking routes, handling agencies, duration, etc. The data generates from the system will be useful to all stakeholders: tourism organizations, Government agencies, diplomatic missions, tour operators, research institutes, etc.

 Unauthorized trekking operations control.
 Thus, resulting in better management of trekking services and in benefit of all concerned: trekkers, agencies, field staff, Government, etc. and also occasional untoward incidents will be better prevented.

 To upgrade service standards and contribute to better management of sustainable mountain tourism development of Nepal.Email us to get a TIMS form Download location through Gokyo treks Nepal.